Jaimini96/p2p-Tapestry/README.md

 ## **Largest network handled**

-Largest network size that we could handle was of 9999 nodes and 10 requests
+Largest network size that we could handle was of 9999 nodes and 10 requests.